-On 15 March 2022, OFAC re-designated Alyaksandr Lukashenka, the Belorussian President, and newly designated his wife, pursuant to Executive Order 13405.

-On 9 August 2023, OFAC designated additional individuals, entities, and aircraft.
+- On 15 March 2022, OFAC re-designated Alyaksandr Lukashenka, the Belorussian President, and newly designated his wife, pursuant to Executive Order 13405. - On 9 August 2023, OFAC designated additional individuals, entities, and aircraft. - On 5 December 2023, OFAC imposed a new round of sanctions targeting Lukashenka regime's revenue generators as well as the Belarusian defence sector.